arthurcrawford/deb-build/deb-tutorial.md

 To get more information about local repository, run `aptly repo show <name>`.
 ```

-See how aptly stores the local repo configuration:
+To see how aptly stores the local repo configuration:

     $ cat  ~/.aptly.conf